4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

     	driver.quit()
         return credentials

-**Returns Driver by default, always returns credentials.**

-By default, the driver remains open (and is returned) but can be closed for when a Session simply needs good cookies.
-Regardless of whether it closes or not, no action is taken until the cookies have been saved to file.
+**Always returns credentials, passed 'persist' argument determines if Driver with be returned or closed.**

-Again, returning credentials is useful for when sustained login over long periods of time is necessary and credentials are not defined ahead of time.
+Returning credentials is useful for when sustained login over long periods of time is necessary and credentials are not defined ahead of time.
 'Instance1' is the exception to this, however.

+In most cases, after the Spawn Driver function has finished, Spawn Session is called immediately afterward.